So it's another Supporters Trust?

 are quite legitimately only interested in the social aspects of the Supporters Club - nor

-does it have the properly constituted legal structure of a Trust that allows it to do it
+does it have the properly-constituted legal structure of a Trust that allows it to do it

-the club for premises or facilities, which means that we can speak our mind, on
+The Trust is a completely independent organisation and doesn't depend on the club for premises or facilities, which means that we can speak our mind, and if need be publicly disagree with the Club, without jeopardising our very existence.

 But isn't it confusing having two organisations?
 Wouldn't it be better to work